Oceane237/PP6/README.md

 #### Reflection Questions

 1. **What is a file descriptor and how does the OS use it?**
+  File Descriptor (FD) is a small, non-negative integer used by the OS to uniquely identify an open file or input/output resource (like files, pipes, sockets, terminals).

+When a program opens a file or socket, the OS returns a file descriptor to refer to that resource.

+The OS uses the file descriptor as an index into a per-process table that stores info about open files (file position, access mode, etc.).
-2. **How can you obtain or duplicate a file descriptor for another resource (e.g., a file or socket)?**
+3. **How can you obtain or duplicate a file descriptor for another resource (e.g., a file or socket)?**
+You get a file descriptor by:

+Opening a file: using system calls like open().

+Creating a socket: using socket().

+To duplicate a file descriptor (e.g., redirect stdout), use:

+dup() or dup2() system calls, which create a copy of an existing FD with a new number
-3. **What might happen if you use an invalid file descriptor in a syscall?**
+4. **What might happen if you use an invalid file descriptor in a syscall?**
+The syscall will fail and typically return an error (e.g., -1).

+errno is set to indicate the error, often EBADF (Bad file descriptor).

+The operation won’t complete, so no data is read/written.

+Using invalid FDs can cause bugs or crashes if not handled properly.

 ---